 One of the best ways to escape the crowds is to go hiking just outside the city, in the hills of Collserola Park and Tibidabo.
 Get some fresh air, stretch your legs and get gorgeous views of Barcelona and the Mediterranean beyond.

-Get Up Early
+Get Up Early (or Stay Late)

 As much as I love a lie-in, I love enjoying quiet places even more!
 Getting up early to go into the more popular attractions before everyone else is definitely worth it.
 You can make the most of your time there without the crowds, take some beautiful photos without people in and stay there as long as you like.

-If you take part in any tours or experiences while you are in Barcelona, make sure that the guide is from Barcelona or Catalonia, so you are putting money back into the community.
+If you take part in any tours or experiences while you are in Barcelona, try to make sure that the guide is from Barcelona or Catalonia, so you are putting money back into the community.
 Not only do local people know all the best places to visit, but they can also share with you a wealth of information that you simply won’t find in any of the guidebooks.

 Check out more tours with GetYourGuide here: